DevExpress-Examples/xaf-create-multitenant-application/README.md

 ### When do you expect to publish an XPO version of this module/example?

 Our current goal is to collect usage scenario feedback that is not ORM-dependent.
 That feedback may lead to significant changes in our codebase, so we wanted to optimize our development process by focusing on a single ORM (as such, we opted for EF Core first).
 We expect that neither ORM will offer significant advantages in multi-tenant usage scenarios.
-The only reason for disbalance in Multi-Tenancy support is development resource optimization during the Preview stage.
+The only reason why we haven't yet included XPO support is development resource optimization during the Preview stage.

-We do not plan to release an XPO version of this example/module until we are content with the early feedback we received from customers.
+We plan to work on an XPO version of this example/module when we are content with the early feedback we received from customers.
 If multi-tenancy is of interest to you, we would appreciate if you test our EF Core example.
 You can run the executable file, and review available UI screens and their flow.
 Compare our implementation to your project requirements.
 Use the following resources to share your thoughts with us:

 - **Create a Support Ticket**: https://devexpress.com/ask
 - **Fill out our Survey**: https://www.devexpress.com/products/net/application_framework/survey.xml